Every time I told someone where I was headed, I got the same puzzled look.

 "Say what?" came the inevitable reply.

 I’d seen photos of this place long before I ever set foot there — images of soaring sandstone cliffs and lush, misty forests that looked straight out of a fairytale.
 The name itself caught my attention, too.
 Bohemian Switzerland?
 It sounded both exotic and familiar, a place where wild nature and quiet charm might coexist.
-So when I began planning an itinerary through parts of Germany and the Czech Republic, I made sure to include it.
+So when I began planning an itinerary through parts of Germany and Czechia, I made sure to include it.

 A Landscape Born of Water and Time